ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 There will be an assignment distributed at the beginning of each practical class which will be presented (~5 mins).

-In addition, in some discussions we will have short "pop-up" presentations from SIO faculty to present how and what they are using Python for in their day-to-day scientific research.
-This should provide useful insight for final project ideas.

 ### 6. Schedule